Starting primary school

 - Declined - your child has not been offered a place at this school because one of your higher preferences has been offered

-- if you apply online you'll receive your child's offer by email after 4pm on Tuesday 16 April 2019.
-We can't guarantee the time you will receive your email, as this is dependent on your email provider.
+- if you apply online we'll send your child's offer by email after 4pm on Thursday 16 April 2020.
+We cannot guarantee the time you will receive your email, as this is dependent on your email provider.
 Medway Council has no control over an email after it has been sent

 - if you live outside of Medway your offer will come from your home local authority even if it's for a Medway school

-- we can’t guarantee your child will get a place at one of the schools you named on your application.
+- we cannot guarantee your child will get a place at one of the schools you named on your application

 What you can do next